Javier Hernández: Bayer Leverkusen

-2015–17: Successive seasons as club top scorer
+2015–17: Consecutive seasons as club top scorer

-Hernández made his Bundesliga debut as a 58th-minute substitute in the 1–0 defeat to Darmstadt 98 on 12 September.
+Hernández was given the number 7 shirt.
+He made his Bundesliga debut as a 58th-minute substitute in the 1–0 defeat to Darmstadt 98 on 12 September.
 Four days later he scored his first goal in the Champions League group-stage match against BATE Borisov, scoring the third goal in the 4–1 victory.
 On 23 September, Hernández scored his first Bundesliga goal in Bayer's 1–0 victory over FSV Mainz, being also named Man of the Match.
 On 20 October, Hernández scored his first brace for Leverkusen in their 4–4 draw against Roma in the Champions League.
+Eight days later, he scored a brace in a 6–0 thrashing of Viktoria Köln during the second round of the DFB-Pokal.
 He ended the Champions League group stage with five goals from six matches but Bayer failed to qualify for the knockout phase, finishing third in Group E and dropping into the Europa League.

 Hernández was named Bundesliga Player of the Month for November; a month in which he scored in a 2–1 loss at home to 1.
 FC Köln and twice in 3–1 win at Eintracht Frankfurt.
-On 12 December, Hernández scored his first hat-trick in Leverkusen's 5–0 win over Borussia Mönchengladbach, thus scoring 15 goals in his last 12 matches, and taking his tally to 17 goals in 20 matches.
+On 12 December, Hernández scored his first hat-trick in Leverkusen's 5–0 win over Borussia Mönchengladbach, thus scoring 15 goals in his last 12 matches, and taking his tally to 17 goals in 20 games.
 He would again be named Bundesliga Player of the Month for December.

 On 30 January 2016, in Bayer's second match after the winter break, Hernández scored twice in a 3–0 defeat of Hannover 96 to register his 20th and 21st goals of the season.
 Two days later, he was named for the third time Bundesliga Player of the Month.
+On 9 February, during the DFB-Pokal quarter-final match against Werder Bremen, he scored the only goal from a penalty in a 3–1 loss as Bayer was eliminated; he finished as joint-second top scorer of the DFB-Pokal with four goals.
+On 23 April, Hernández scored the final goal in a 3–2 comeback victory against Schalke 04.
+At the end of his first season with Bayer, he finished as the club's top scorer, notching 17 goals in 28 league appearances.
+He was included in the Team of the Season.